3 strategies to control stress

-One of the No. 1 pieces of advice my gastroenterologist gives to me is to reduce my stress level and, overall, keep my anxiety at a minimum.
-It is proven that stress can trigger Crohn’s flare-ups and worsen symptoms, so, in theory, this advice is great.
+One of advice my gastroenterologist gives to me is to reduce my stress level and, overall, keep my anxiety at a minimum.
+Stress can trigger Crohn’s flare-ups and worsen symptoms, so, in theory, this advice is great.

 The thing is: When you try and apply it to real life, it’s definitely not as easy as it sounds.